-Metropolitan Sydney is classified as Greater Sydney - Capital City Statistical Area by the Australian Bureau of Statistics (ABS).
+Metropolitan Sydney is classified as Greater Sydney (Greater Capital City Statistical Area) by the Australian Bureau of Statistics (ABS).
 The area extends from Wyong and Gosford in the north to the Royal National Park in the south and follows the coastline in between.
 Towards the west, the region includes the Blue Mountains, Wollondilly and Hawkesbury.
-The area covers 12,367.7 square kilometres and is made up of 38 Local Government Areas (LGA) within the Sydney region and five LGAs in the Sydney Surrounds (Wyong, Gosford, Blue Mountains, Wollondilly and Hawkesbury).
+Greater Sydney covers 12,367.7 square kilometres and is made up of 43 local councils.

-These councils contain more than 300 suburbs which are largely linked by a complex transport network including heavy and light rail services, public and private bus services, ferry services, taxis and a road and cycle network.
+These councils contain more than 650 suburbs that are largely linked by a complex transport network including heavy and light rail services, public and private bus services, ferry services, taxis and a road and cycle network.

-The 2011 Estimated Resident Population for Greater Sydney is 4,605,992.
-Based on a total site area of 12,367.7428.4 square kilometres, the current population density of the Sydney Metropolitan Area is 372.4 persons per square kilometre.
+The June 2012 estimated resident population for Greater Sydney is 4,605,992.
+Based on a total site area of 12,367.7 square kilometres, the current population density of the Sydney metropolitan area is 372.4 persons per square kilometre.

 The weekly income of residents within metropolitan Sydney is slightly higher than the weekly income for all Australian residents.
-In Sydney, the median weekly individual income for persons aged 15 years and over was $619, compared with $577 in Australia.
-The median weekly household income was $1,447, compared with $1,234 in Australia while the median weekly family income was $1,683, compared with $1,481 in Australia.
+In Greater Sydney, the median weekly individual income for persons aged 15 years and over was $619, compared with $577 across the nation.
+The median weekly household income in Greater Sydney was $1,447 compared with $1,234 nationally, while the median weekly family income was $1,683 compared with $1,481 across Australia.

 Sydney is the financial and business services hub of Australia.
-It also has a concentration of jobs within the multimedia and communications industries, tourism and hospitality and cultural industries.
+It also has a concentration of jobs within the multimedia and communications industries, tourism, hospitality and cultural industries.

-During the 2011 Census the total labour force for the metropolitan Sydney was 1.87 million.
-The labour force represents nearly 19.2% of the total national labour force.
-A total of 67.3% was employed on a full-time basis, 28.1% was employed on a part-time basis, and 3.5% was employed but away from work at the time of the Census.
+During the 2011 census the total labour force for Greater Sydney was 1.87 million.
+The labour force represents nearly 19.2% of the total national workforce.
+A total of 67.3% were employed on a full-time basis, 28.1% were employed on a part-time basis, and 3.5% were employed but away from work at the time of the census.

-The most common occupation for persons within metropolitan Sydney was professionals with 27.2% of the range of occupations.
-Clerical and administrative workers made up 17.1% of all employed persons, while managers accounted for 14.1%, followed by technicians and trades workers with 10.1%.
+The most common occupation for persons within Greater Sydney were professionals at 27.2%.
+Clerical and administrative workers made up 17.1% of all employed persons, while managers accounted for 14.1%, followed by technicians and trades workers at 10.1%.

-The most common industry of employment for those usually residing within metropolitan Sydney was school education, accounting for 4.3% of all industries.
-The second largest industry of employment was cafes, restaurants and takeaway food services (4.1%), followed by hospitals (3.4%), legal and accounting services (3.0%) and depository financial intermediation (2.6%).
+The most common industry of employment for Greater Sydney residents was school education, accounting for 4.3% of all industries.
+The second largest industry of employment was cafés, restaurants and takeaway food services (4.1%), followed by hospitals (3.4%), legal and accounting services (3.0%) and depository financial intermediation (2.6%).